openstate/open-cultuur-data/README.md

 ## Documentation

-The documentaiton of the Open Cultuur API can be found at [docs.opencultuurdata.nl](http://docs.opencultuurdata.nl/).
+The documentation of the Open Cultuur API can be found at [docs.opencultuurdata.nl](http://docs.opencultuurdata.nl/).

 We use [Sphinx](http://sphinx-doc.org/) to create OCD's documentation.
 The source files are included in this repo under the `docs` directory.